MAAP-Project/example-dps-daac-access/README.md

 - `register_and_run.ipynb` example commands to programmatically register the algorithm and submit a job.

 And `run.sh` is the bash script that runs `src.py` and is an entrypoint required for a DPS algorithm.

+### Discover output in DPS

+This algorithm creates a text file at the path described in `src.OUTPUT_FILE_PATH`.
+The purpose is to show how output is handled in a DPS job.
+The algorithm just writes a 'job succeeded' type of message in the text file, and, after a sucessful job, this text file can be found in a MAAP user's private bucket, in `dps_output`.